 The 2022 NHL season is in full swing, and the Colorado Avalanche remain eager to defend their title.
 Although the Avs entered the year as the odds-on favorite to repeat as Stanley Cup champions, they’re expected to face significant challenges from the always-dangerous Toronto Maple Leafs, Boston Bruins, and Vegas Golden Knights in the coming months.

-Whether you’re looking to stream NHL playoff games, find the best way to watch hockey on ESPN+, or test cord-cutting services that include NHL action with a VPN, you’ve come to the right place.
+Whether you’re looking to stream NHL games for free, find the best way to watch on ESPN+, or test cord-cutting services that include NHL action with a VPN, you’ve come to the right place.

 On this page, you can find information on how to watch the league you love, plus who looks like a good bet to win the Stanley Cup.

 How to watch NHL 2022-23 games with a VPN

 You can stream the 2022-23 NHL season in just a few simple steps: